idemudia2002/trafficlights/README.md

-# main.cpp - Changed color
+# Succesful buzzer

-I rearranged the code so the colors came in order.
-Yellow, red, green
+I managed to make a succesful code for a buzzer.
+I haven't used the code together with the arduino yet.